 The View from Nowhere was co-commissioned by Arts at CERN/ FACT (Foundation for Art and Creative Technology, Liverpool)/Le Lieu Unique, Nantes, France.

 Special thanks to:

 Arts at CERN

-Engineers and technicians of the Large Magnet Facility CERN and CERN workshop
+Engineers and technicians of the Large Magnet Facility CERN and ERN workshop

 Lucy Harris Editor